mmod/nodakwaeri/README.md

 ## Usage

 Below describes some general usage of nodakwaeri.
-Browsing the source will also prove to be a good way to get to know the nk toolset.
+Browsing the source will also prove to be a good way to get to know the nk toolset, as well as looking at the nk-mvc example by following the link at the bottom of this documentation.

 ### Checking the type of a variable